ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 - Escalations where progress is delayed or there is a blocker/impediment in place
 - Decisions & approvals for the appropriate governance board/personnel

 This step should foster accountability in your organisation.
-Without it treatment plans could be deprioritised without approval or oversight.
+Without it, treatment plans could be deprioritised without approval or oversight.

 #### 10. Milestones Reached in Treatment Plans
 When significant progress is made or a treatment plan is completely implemented, a description of these new InfoSec controls should be added to the Existing Controls column of the organisation's Risk Register, for the relevant risk.